Laverton, Victoria: Royal Australian Air Force bases

 Laverton was the home to RAAF Base Laverton.
 The base is no longer used for operational flying.
 In 2008 the base became part of the new suburb of Williams Landing.
 For administrative purposes, it is now merged with the former RAAF Base Point Cook as RAAF Base Williams.
 Point Cook is home to the RAAF Museum, where visitors can see many different types of historical RAAF aircraft.
 RAAF Williams is also home to the Laverton depot of the Australian Army Reserves 8/7 Battalion of the Royal Victorian Regiment.

 Scouts

-Laverton is home to the 1st Laverton Air Scout group which began in approximately 1952.
+Laverton was home to the 1st Laverton Air Scout group which began in approximately 1952.
 In the past, it was an active 'Air Scout' Group given the local RAAF base.
 The group currently has Joey Scouts, Cub Scouts and Scouts.
-It meets in a hall on railway land near the Laverton railway station.
-This hall is also used by local sports clubs and gets hired out for parties.
+It met in a hall on railway land near the Laverton railway station.
+This hall was also used by local sports clubs and gets hired out for parties.
+1st Laverton Scout Group has been dissolved and permanently closed.

-Laverton also has the 2nd Laverton Scout group, this group includes gardening for children as part of it activities.
+Laverton was also home to 2nd Laverton Scout Group, which began in 1970.
+This group has a hall at Lawrie Emmins Reserve and since 2014, hasn't been 2nd Laverton, they became Williams.
+Williams is a smaller, lesser known group with a lot less members than other Scout Groups in Werribee Plains District.